Skip to content

 Calculations & Formulas

 The percentage of total CAM costs allocated to a specific tenant based on the ratio of their leased square footage to the total leasable area of the building or property.
-A pro-rata share error is one of the most common CAM overcharges.
+The denominator is a critical variable that landlords sometimes manipulate.

 Prorated